 - He could not understand where he was or why he was there.
 Rehab had to put an alarm under his bed for his safety.
 When he got up the alarm went off.

-How Does a Person Live with a TBI?
+How Does a Person Live with a Traumatic Brain Injury?

-- Taking medication, such as Abilify, Celexa, Donepezil, and Diazepam as needed.
+- Taking prescribed medication as needed.
 This stuff all has side effects but sometimes it’s necessary.
 We went through several medicines before we found what helped Brad.

 - See your doctors.
 Rehab doctors, psychiatrists, psychologists, therapists, and family doctors.
 They can help, especially if you have to apply for SSDI or Social Security Disability Insurance.